-The standard describes work at the GS-12 as typically involve planning, executing, and reporting on original studies or ongoing studies requiring a fresh approach to resolve new problems.
+The 1300 JFS is a narrative standard.
+When applying narrative standards each position is placed at the grade with the descriptive material that best represents the overall work of the position.
+The standard describes the GS-12 as typically involve planning, executing, and reporting on original studies or ongoing studies requiring a fresh approach to resolve new problems.
 The complexity of assignments requires extensive modification and adaptation of standard procedures, methods, and techniques or development of totally new methods and techniques to address problems for which guidelines or precedents are not substantially applicable.
-The work of the position, like descriptions at the GS-12 level, is performed with wide latitude for the exercise of independent judgment.
-Work involves complex or controversial water issues whose solutions require a proven understanding of hydrology and one or more related disciplines.
-Assignments typically include considerable breadth and intensity.
 Hydrologists at the GS-12 make significant technical and scientific recommendations and decisions.
 They exercise considerable initiative and resourcefulness in carrying out these assignments to completion.
 Plans projects and makes changes without securing prior technical approval.
 Represents the agency before public bodies.
-Like GS-12 in the standard the position oversees, plans and/or performs a wide range of data collection assignments requiring application of a high degree of experienced professional judgment as well as advanced analytical methods.
+Work of this position exceeds the GS-12 level.

-Work of the position does not rise to the GS-13 level, where work is of unusual difficulty and responsibility requiring extended professional, scientific, or technical training and experience which has demonstrated leadership and marked attainments in professional, scientific, or technical research.
+Like work at the GS-13 level, work of the position is of unusual difficulty and responsibility requiring extended professional, scientific, or technical training and experience which has demonstrated leadership and marked attainments in professional, scientific, or technical research.
 At the GS-13 level, scientist represent an authoritative source of consultation for other scientists and program specialists and are called upon to perform a key role in resolving issues that significantly affect scientific programs.
 Some positions include staff work with responsibility for reviewing and coordinating field work in a narrow program area or reviewing and developing legislative or regulatory proposals.
 Other positions may involve planning, organizing, and leading teams to prepare requirements and specifications for new, large scale systems or to evaluate overall plans and proposals for significant systems.
 Typical work at the GS-13 includes describing hydrologic system and the related environmental framework of the basin, determining the quantity, distribution, availability, and quality of the water resources; and relating water resources to water needs.
 Hydrologist at this level develop long-range hydrologic plans, programs, and/or precedents of an authoritative and state-of-the-science nature.